Nintendo optical discs: Wii Optical Disc

 The Wii Optical Disc (RVL-006) is the physical game medium for the Wii, created by Panasonic.
 Nintendo extended its proprietary technology to use a full size 12 cm, 4.7/8.54 GB DVD-based disc, retaining the benefits of the GameCube Game Disc, and adding the standard capacity of a double-layer DVD-ROM.
 Wii Discs always include a partition with files to update the Wii system software, which are installed before starting the game if needed.
 This ensures that systems that cannot connect to the Internet are still updated.
 For the same reasons as the GameCube, the Wii cannot play DVD movies or CDs.
-Earlier Wiis can play DVDs using homebrew such as WiiMC.
+Earlier Wiis had DVD playing capabilities that was disabled in software, though it can play them using homebrew such as WiiMC.

-The Wii can read dual-layer discs, and all games were single-layer prior to the release of Super Smash Bros.
+The Wii can read dual-layer discs, but all games were single-layer prior to the release of Super Smash Bros.
 Brawl.
 Upon that release, Nintendo admitted that some Wii systems may have trouble reading dual-layer discs due to a dirty laser lens.
 Nintendo repaired systems with dual-layer problems, and later released a disc cleaning kit for users to purchase.